 For the most part, men have two speeds -- neutral and pissed.
-My experience has taught me that the state of rage that plagues the majority of the male population is driven less by genuine anger and more by what I characterize as covert depression manifesting as anger.
+Experience demonstrates that the state of rage that plagues the majority of the male population is driven less by genuine anger and more by what might be characterize as covert depression manifesting as anger.

 Covert depression doesn't look like the depression with which we are generally familiar, especially to the people around a man who is in the throes of this particular emotional upheaval.
 Instead, what the people around us tend to witness is subtle irritation, road rage, explosive arguments, passive-aggression, slovenliness, self-sabotage supported by a failure to follow through and/or a faint sense of insecurity that leads to all kinds of shortcomings in performance -- at work, at home, within society at large or even in the bedroom.